FatherTimeSDKP/FatherTimeSDKP/.github/README.md

 *Deterministic Physics | SD&N Integration | VFE Tier 8 | QCC-LLAL Protocols*

 ---
+Empirical matching has been the gold standard of science since the 1600s.
+Peer review is an editorial process; Empirical Hit Rate is a physical reality.
+My work on LEO orbital perturbation achieved a 0.003 m/s match with LeoLabs data.
+In the history of science, a direct match with observed data has always overridden institutional consensus."

 ## 🏛️ THE SOVEREIGN DIRECTORY (ENFORCED 2026)
 This profile serves as the **Primary Prior Art** and **Digital Lien**.
 All logic is anchored by **Zenodo Record 18579118** and **15779328**.